golemfactory/golem-docs/src/pages/docs/creators/ray/basic-ray-tasks-usage-tutorial.md

 And that's it - the code parallelization with Ray is done by choosing which parts of code can be executed remotely, decorating them with `@ray.remote`, then changing their execution to `.remote()`, and finally waiting for the results with `ray.get()`.
 Of course, remote Ray tasks can call other Ray remote tasks.

+You can now proceed to running your app on a [Ray on Golem cluster](/docs/creators/ray/setup-tutorial)

 Read more information about Ray tasks on [Ray Core docs website](https://docs.ray.io/en/latest/ray-core/walkthrough.html)